VirgilSecurity/ionic-demo-healthcare/README.md

 # Ionic Healthcare Demo

-A Demo Application that protects users data and allows access it only a user who has the decryption key.
-The Demo Application based on Ionic Tech and demonstrates how a Healthcare application can become a HIPAA Compliance.
+The Demo App - is a simple web application, that illustrates how distinct roles within a Customer's application can be defined and used to restrict ePHI access in a HIPAA-compliant manner, the Use Case involves a hypothetical business scenario involving a Patient, Physician or Insurance Provider.
+Read more in our [quickstart guide](https://virgil.atlassian.net/wiki/spaces/VI/pages/1079083143/Quickstart).

 ## Clone the Demo
 ```